 WHITEHAT RISK DISCLOSURES

 Participation in the [FINAL NAME OF PROGRAM] (the “Program”) carries a high degree of consequential risk.
 You should carefully consider the risks described below together with information presented in the Summary of the Program available at [SUMMARY] and the version of the Program Agreement maintained by the protocol which you wish to engage in advance of engaging it under the terms of the Agreement.

-Also consulting tax and legal advisors in advance of participation is also strongly recommended.
+It is your duty to consult with your tax and legal advisors in advance of participation in the Program and getting this advice is strongly recommended.

 Terms capitalized below are defined in the template Protocol Agreement found at [LINKOUT].